Luis Garcia Player Props: Nationals vs. Cardinals

 Luis Garcia At The Plate

-- In 6.2% of his games this year, he has gone deep, and 1.5% of his trips to the plate.
+- He has hit a home run in 6.1% of his games this year, and 1.4% of his chances at the plate.

-- In 26 games this season (32.1%), Garcia has picked up an RBI, and in eight of those games (9.9%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 31.7% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 9.8% and driven in three or more of his team's runs in two contests.

-- In 30 of 81 games this year, he has scored, and nine of those games included multiple runs.
+- In 37.8% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (11.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.